 1. Not filling out the FAFSA

 The information is used for more than qualifying for student loans.
 You could lose out on federal grants, state grants, or need-based scholarships.
 The extra money you receive may eliminate or reduce future borrowing.

-2. Not Including a School Code
+2. Forgetting your School Code

 List schools from your state first, in case your state cares about the order of their placement on your FAFSA application.
-If school choices change after you fill out the form, simply log back on to add or delete schools.
+If school choices change after you fill out the form, simply log back in to add or delete schools.

 3. Closing the confirmation page before reading it

 Read the confirmation page for additional information such as scholarships available and links for applying for state-based aid.
-For instance, the New York state application for their state schools Tuition Assistance Program grant is linked from the confirmation page.
+For instance, the New York state application for their state schools' Tuition Assistance Program grant is linked from the confirmation page.
 Forgetting this click could cost a family over $5,000.